Column / Twin Screw Extruder

 What is a Twin Screw Extruder?

-A twin screw extruder, as its name suggests, is an extruder equipped with two screws.
-It is primarily used in processes such as mixing, melting, reacting, and forming materials.
-In particular, co-rotating, fully intermeshing twin screw extruders excel in advanced material processing due to their ability to move materials forward while performing intense mixing through complex screw movements.
+A twin screw extruder, as the name suggests, is an extruder equipped with two screws and is mainly used for material mixing, melting, reaction, and forming processes.
+In particular, co-rotating fully intermeshing twin screw extruders are able to convey materials forward while performing strong and effective mixing through the complex motion of the screws.
+For this reason, they show excellent performance in advanced material processing.

 Screws in Twin Screw Extruders